-- ✓ include fees charged and student numbers for Home/European Union, full-time undergraduates (including full and part-time ITT and full-time undergraduate social work students) - ✓ include fees charged and student numbers from full-time undergraduate franchised courses - include courses with a lower maximum fee, such as sandwich courses, courses provided in conjunction with an overseas institution, and some part-time ITT courses - include all current system students who have paid a fee or received an OFFA-countable bursary in 2008-09, even if they have subsequently withdrawn from their studies or did not complete the full year or programme of study - ✓ do not include fee income from courses not covered under the 2004 Higher Education Act, such as old system students, part-time courses and courses provided under NHS contracts for example, nursing, midwifery, allied health professions and medicine (year five onwards).
+- include directly-funded HE students only.
+Students on programmes franchised from another institution should not be counted as these will be included by the registering institution - include fees charged and directly-funded student numbers for full-time, Home/European Union undergraduates (including full and parttime ITT and full-time undergraduate social work students) - include courses with a lower maximum fee, such as sandwich courses, courses provided in conjunction with an overseas institution, and some part-time ITT courses - include all directly-funded current system students who have paid a fee or received an OFFA-countable bursary in 2008-09, even if they have subsequently withdrawn from their studies or did not complete the full year or programme of study do not include fee income from courses not covered under the 2004 Higher Education Act, such as old system students, part-time courses and courses provided under NHS contracts - for example, nursing, midwifery, allied health professions and medicine (year five onwards).